Clivern/CygnusX1/README.md

 <p align='center'>
     <img src='https://apod.nasa.gov/apod/image/2405/NebulousRealmofWR134_1024.png' width='60%' />
     <h3 align="center">Cygnus X-1</h3>
-    <p align="center">About once a year, an asteroid the size of a car enters Earth’s atmosphere.</p>
+    <p align="center">There are more stars in the universe than there are grains of sand on all the beaches on Earth.</p>
 </p>
 <br/>